Skip to content

 A Giant Tangled Mess

 Anther option is to accept the giant tangled mess that is a floatline.
 This method is not recommended for several reasons.
 The biggest reason is that it can prevent you from landing big fish.
 This can be from the amount of time you waste trying to fix it in the water, or from actually shooting a nice fish and the resistance of a knot causing too much back pressure.
-Either way it is frustrating when it happens.
+Either way it is frustrating when that happens.

 The other reason to try and keep it organized is to prolong the life of your equipment.
 Knots in a line are a natural weak point in any line.
-If you have a bunch of knots in your floatline it can compromise the integrity of the product.
+If you have a bunch of knots in your floatline, it can compromise the integrity of the product.

 Previous article Picking the Right Bungee for Your Bluewater Rig